 The EOS blockchain platform provides scalability, high speed and resources for developers to build on its platform.
 The EOS network allows smart contracts which enables decentralized applications and other solutions to be developed easily on the EOS blockchain for individual users and businesses.
 The end-goal of EOS is to allow people to use blockchain technology more freely by providing an intuitive way for anyone to use the platform, which is how EOS wants to be seen in the market compared to its competitors.

-To explore dozens of cryptocurrencies, you can open an Active Invest account with SoFi Invest and start trading with as little as $10.
+To explore over 20 different cryptocurrencies, you can open an Active Invest account with SoFi Invest and start trading with as little as $10.
 SoFi offers a simple and secure investing app where users can buy and sell cryptocurrency online 24/7.
-With the SoFi app, you can buy cryptocurrencies including Bitcoin, Ethereum, Litecoin, Polkadot and many others alongside stocks and ETFs, fractional shares, and more.
+With the SoFi app, you can buy cryptocurrencies including Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Ethereum Classic, and many others alongside stocks and ETFs, fractional shares, and more.
 SoFi doesn’t offer a crypto wallet or staking.

 Trade crypto today